shakes76/PatternAnalysis-2024/recognition/47434673_StyleGAN2/README.md

 tqdm
 ```

-Libraries may use newer versions.
+Libraries should use the latest versions.

-This should ideally be run with a NVIDIA A100 GPU with 128GB of DRAM.
+Ideally run with a NVIDIA A100 GPU with 128GB of DRAM.
 Testing on other GPUs has not been performed.

 ## Code Structure